 When will I get my Bill of Supply?

-A Bill of Supply is a legal document that confirms a purchase from a customer who does not qualify for an input tax credit.
+A Bill of Supply is a legal document confirming a purchase from a customer ineligible for input tax credit.

 -